openupm/openupm/docs/docs/getting-started.md

 added: com.unity.addressables@1.5.0
 manifest updated, please open unity project to apply changes
 ```
-Go back to unity editor, wait for the package manager to resolve package changes.
+Go back to the Unity editor, wait for the package manager to resolve package changes.
 Then you shall see the latest version of `Addressables` appears in the package manager window.

 ![Upgrade package](./images/getting-started-upgrade-package.png)